 The cycling cultures of Paris in the 1940s and early 1950s were varied and interesting.
 A few years ago, Bicycle Quarterly Vol. 5, No. 3 used this culture as a starting point to explore cycling for transportation.
-We started with the porteurs, who presented particularly fascinating mix of transportation and sport.
-The porteurs were newspaper couriers who delivered newspapers from the presses to the newsstands all over Paris.
+The porteurs were a particularly fascinating mix of transportation and sport.
+They were newspaper couriers who delivered newspapers from the presses to the newsstands all over Paris.

 Many porteurs were amateur or semi-professional racers who used their jobs for training, so it was natural to organize a race of the porteurs every year.
 The course started in the newspaper quarter of Paris, went around the Boulevards Extérieurs before climbing the hill of Montmartre.
 Riders had to carry 15 kg (33 lb) of newspapers.
 At the half-way point, they had to exchange their load for another pack of newspapers.
 Much of the course went over cobblestones, and not all were as smooth as the ones in the photo above.